-An induction event takes place in September of each year.
-Those students who have declared disability on their application will be given a disability registration form.
+An induction event takes place in September each year (for those starting in Term 1) and January (for those starting in Term 2).
+Those students who have declared disability on their application will be given a disability disclosure form.
 This form should be completed (and returned).
 If contact has not already been made with a Support and Equality Officer from our collaborative partner and adjustments or additional support will be needed, contact must be made with them.
 The Academy does not employ support workers directly and has to arrange support through external agencies.
 This can take some time to arrange.

-At the induction session during the first week at Academy, key support staff will introduce themselves and it is recommended that students make contact with student services staff as soon as possible.
+At the induction session during the first week for new students at Academy, key support staff will introduce themselves and it is recommended that students make contact with student services staff as soon as possible.

-3.4.
 On-course

-Students can make contact with a Support and Equality Officer from the relevant collaborative partner at any point in their studies.
+Students can make contact with their Academic lecturers, pastoral tutors, or Student Services at any point in their studies.
+They can also contact a Support and Equality Officer from the relevant collaborative partner at any point in their studies too.